rabocse/salesforce-backlog-cli/README.md

 - The listview (Salesforce resource) is queried and succesfully unmarshalled to then be printed in a table format.

-## Roadmap (Next Steps)
+# Caveats

+- The [listview ID](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_listviews.htm) is currently hardcoded within sftool.BuildURL function.

+- The Salesforce API version is also hardcoded to v55.0.

+# Progress and Roadmap

 - Input for the script to be accepted via enviroment variables.
 [DONE]
 - Parse JSON output and extract only the "access token" value.
 [DONE]
 - Pass the access token value to next section of the script.
 [DONE]
 - Avoid the usage of external tools (jq and/or grep), build the presentation of data in the source code.
 (Table format) [DONE]
 - Create "Go modules" and share the interim state of the script.
 [DONE]
+- Containerize the application.
+[DONE]
 - Modify the downloaded resource (currently sObject/case) to a resource that provides the list of active cases from the engineer.
-- Containerize the application.
 - Allow the user to specify a case ID to get additional information about it.
 - Get the attachment from Salesforce:
     - Direct attachments from Salesforce.
     - Attachments from third party integrated tool like S-Drive.
+- Add logic bussiness or a feature to specify the listview ID to be retrieved.
+(See caveat for reference)

-NOTE: Roadmad is subject to changes.
+__NOTE:__ Roadmad is subject to changes.